 The murals of Bonampak

-The paintings of Bonampak, together with murals of San Bartolo (Guatemala), are one of the great pictorial legacies of the Mayan civilization.
-We do not have much graphic material of the Mayan civilization, so the graphic scenes of ceremonies, processions, musicians, offerings, battles and prisoners that we can see in Bonampak are direct windows to the Mayans of that time, something really priceless.
+All the paintings of Bonampak, together with murals of San Bartolo (Guatemala), are one of the great pictorial legacies of the Mayan civilization.
+We do not have much graphic material of the Mayan civilization, so the graphic scenes of ceremonies, processions, musicians, offerings, battles and prisoners that we can see in Bonampak are direct windows to the Mayans of that time, something truly priceless.

 Halfway up one of the sides of the Acropolis of Bonampak we can enter the three bedrooms and observe the originals.
 It is really beautiful to see these paintings.